 When blood sugar levels are stable, digestion is less likely to be thrown off balance.
 This can help to reduce symptoms such as gas and bloating.
 Collagen peptides can also help to increase the absorption of nutrients from food, which can improve overall health.

-A clinical trial found that collagen peptides were effective in improving symptoms of irritable bowel syndrome, including bloating, abdominal pain, and constipation.
-Collagen peptides boost your metabolism by stimulating the growth of healthy bacteria in the gut and can be a natural way to improve your digestion.
+Another clinical trial found that collagen peptides were effective in improving symptoms of irritable bowel syndrome, including bloating, abdominal pain, and constipation.

 What’s the difference between collagen and gelatin?